The unimpressiveness of the religious miracles

 “In madness, I thought I was the most important person in the world.”

-2. If a God is assumed to be intelligent, then he will not do miracles that can only impress primitive people of a specific time and instead, he will do miracles that are so impressive that any future people of that species will not doubt that he is God after confirming that his miracles are historical facts.
+- If a God is assumed to be intelligent, then he will not do miracles that can only impress primitive people of a specific time and instead, he will do miracles that are so impressive that any future people of that species will not doubt that he is God after confirming that his miracles are historical facts.
 That means these miracles should be impressive to humans even when they become advanced enough to do things like Dyson sphere, Dyson’s eternal intelligence etc.

-3. Similarly, we can argue for miracles of other religions.
+- Similarly, we can argue for miracles of other religions.

 Addendum: This was originally posted on philosophy.stackexchange.com on 2021-12-02.
 But the moderators deleted it.
 The way I posted there was different.
 I posted it as a question asking if any philosophers made this argument already.
 I asked because, in the past, I used to think I was the first to make the divine hiddenness argument.
 But later I found that it was first done by J. L. Schellenberg in his 1993 book Divine Hiddenness and Human Reason.
-Before that, I posted a brief version of this argument here on Aron Wall’s blog.
+Before that, I posted a brief version of this argument on October 4, 2021 on Aron Wall’s blog.

-1. By miracles, I mean anything that cannot be explained by the established scientific laws and we can’t generalize the established scientific laws such that the miracle can be explained.
+By miracles, I mean anything that cannot be explained by the established scientific laws and we can’t generalize the established scientific laws such that the miracle can be explained.
 Science assumes methodological naturalism and miracles are supernatural phenomena.
 For example, if we encounter Double-slit experiment and think about it using classical mechanics it seems miraculous, but we can generalize classical mechanics into quantum mechanics, which can explain it scientifically within naturalism.
-For a very primitive person, even rain might look like a miracle that needs an explanation, like a rain god.
+For a very primitive person, even rain might look like a miracle that needs an explanation, like a rain god. ↩

-2. Nontheistic religions like Buddhism and Jainism are also part of Supernatural Atheism.
-Most fictional stories where teenagers go and rescue the world with supernatural powers are also part of this.
+Nontheistic religions like Buddhism and Jainism are also part of Supernatural Atheism.
+Most fictional stories where teenagers go and rescue the world with supernatural powers are also part of this. ↩